venusgalstar/TurtleMemeInj/README.md

-# CW20 Basic
+# TRTL Basic

-This is a basic implementation of a cw20 contract.
-It implements the [CW20 spec](../../packages/cw20/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw20-compatible tokens with custom logic.
+This is a basic implementation of a TRTL token contract.
+It is designed to be deployed as is, or imported into other contracts to easily build cw20-compatible tokens with custom logic.

-Implements:

-- [x] CW20 Base
-- [x] Mintable extension
-- [x] Allowances extension

 ## Running this contract